 The presentation was part of the sub-committee's monthly meeting.
 The panel was named by State Rep. Keith Arnold, D-Fort Myers in April as part of a compromise agreement between FGCU planners and local environmentalists who claimed the site was too sensitive to house development.

 Award-winning Journalist (former reporter), AP Style press release writing and distribution expert, CNN, WSJ, Copywriting, article writing, blog writing, web content, proofreading & editing, social media and more.
-I specialize in writing and targeted distribution via PRWEB, Online PR News, PRLeap; high quality AP Style Press Releases that get noticed.
+Deep Discounts on PRWeb distribution.
+I specialize in writing professional, AP Style press releases with organic SEO, and expert PRWEB distribution.
+I offer a press release writing package that includes (top tier) targeted PRWeb distribution for maximum visibility and search engine p...